Tailoring Artificial Neural Networks for Optimal Learning: Results

-Knowing that altering the reservoir's PSD may increase the ESN's performance, we can deliberately generate reservoirs with specific frequency bands.
-To achieve that, we add feedback loops with delay $L$ in our neurons, encoded as cycles of length $L$ in the network (note that this can be considered as a simple extension of classical Infinite Impulse Response filters from Signal Processing \cite{elliott2013handbook}).
-We account for the number and strength of those cycles by using the following measure:
+Thus we need to alter the PSD of the reservoir, which we do by adding feedback loops with delay $L$ in our neurons, encoded as cycles of length $L$ in the network.
+We account for the strength of those cycles by using the following measure:

-where $E_{L,s}$ is the number of edges embedded in cycles of length $L$ and sign $s$, drawn from random matrix theory \cite{aceituno2018eigenvalues}.
-Note that in the classical ESN, any cycle has equal probability of providing positive or negative feedback, meaning that $\rho_L$ tends to $0$ as $N$ becomes large for any $L>0$.
-We prove that $\rho_L$ can be used to tune the average PSD of the reservoir with random inputs (see Appendix G).
-Specifically, by adding cycles of a desired length into the reservoir and hence increasing $\rho_L$ (see Appendix H), we can tune the response of the reservoir's average neuron state to specific frequencies, as shown in the colored lines in Fig. \ref{fig:freqAnalysis}.
+where $E_{L,s}$ is the number of edges embedded in cycles of length $L$ and sign $s$ which is fed into the network generation algorithm presented in the Supplementary Information \ref{SI:netWithCycles}.
+We show numerically that a reservoir with those cycles enhances different families of frequencies to reservoirs with different $\rho_L$ values, as shown in Fig.~\ref{fig:freqEnhancement}.
+This works even though the reservoir is a nonlinear system, by the monotonicity of the nonlinearity, as we analyze in Supplementary Information \ref{SI:analyticFreq}.

+Knowing that altering the frequencies of the reservoir can improve its performance and that adding cycles can adapt those frequencies, the next natural step is to apply this knowledge and design reservoirs adapted to a specific task.
+We start by simply taking different reservoirs with varying fractions of cycles, and compare values of $\rho_L$ against the performance of the reservoir in that task.